tynooo/python-cdk-locust/README.md

 ```
 source .env/bin/activate
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ***Every time you work on your CDK project, you'll need to activate your virtualenv***

 Now run ``` cdk synth``` to synthesize your CloudFormation template.
-You should see a CloudFormation template defining your ECS cluster and its dependecies
+You should see a CloudFormation template several hunderd lines long defining your ECS cluster and its dependecies.
+If you only see a metadata resource, you've forgotten to save you lab_stack.py file.

 ```